 Are Blow Pops Harmful to Dogs?

-On the other hand, if any sized dog eats several Blow Pops, this could be a problem.
+If any sized dog eats several Blow Pops, this could be a problem.
 The reason is the amount of sugar the dog ingests, as well as the amount of gum at the center of these lollipops.

 Symptoms of an Intestinal Obstruction in Dogs